 No ticket office, no rubbish bins, no tourists.

-No one.
-(I was alone – actually, that’s not-quite true as we soon encountered a young American couple who we—me & Rogga, 31, my Quechua guide/cook/smoking partner & big band vocalist – shared a morning joint with for 20 minutes of alone-shared-situation appreciating.
+I was alone – actually, that’s not-quite true as we soon encountered a young American couple who we—me & Rogga, 31, my Quechua guide/cook/smoking partner & big band vocalist – shared a morning joint with for 20 minutes of shared-situation appreciating.
 The students studied history.
 Me, too, once.
-We related to our surrounds in deep appreciation).
+We related to our surrounds in deep appreciation.

-Next day, continued to walk to the nearest road-linked town – Chuanquiri aka San Miguel.
+Next day, I we hiked to the nearest road-linked town: Chuanquiri aka San Miguel.

-It was demanding as the mule had returned the other way and I now carried my well-loaded daypack, all day, on a sweltering and undulating trail to finish the trek that evening, having hiked some 70-odd km in the last few days.
+Now I carried my well-loaded daypack, all day, on a sweltering and undulating trail to finish the trek that evening, having hiked some 70-odd km in the last few days.